remindgmbh/businesscard/README.md

 ## DESCRIPTION

+Because of the new reserved keyword ```fn``` in PHP 7.4 this library currently does not offer support for this PHP version.

 ### vCard
 This implementation is incomplete at the moment as not all fields and parameters of the vCard rfc6350 are fully implemented.